SoCal Forecast

 Surf Forecast:

-Tuesday the 17th, along with NW wind swell, we should see a light injection of southern hemi ground swell from this deep low latitude system that was near New Zealand about ten days ago (model by FNMOC):
+Thursday the 5th, as the NW fades, we should get a small injection of southern hemi from this deep low latitude storm that was near New Zealand (model generated by XyGrib from NFCENS data):

 |